adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module05.md

 quickly check the new state of the source data:
 <kbd> <img src="../images/module05/check-source-table-after-manipulation-scd2.png"/> </kbd>

-10. Now finally, run the data flow for SCD2 again and see the result (together as comparison with SCD Type 1):
+11. Now finally, run the data flow for SCD2 again and see the result (together as comparison with SCD Type 1):
 <kbd> <img src="../images/module05/final-comparison-scd1-and scd2.png"/> </kbd>
 Clearly you can see the different behaviour of final records by choosing different approach to deal with slowly changing dimention data.

-11. Before you close all the tabs or exit the studio, publish all changes you have made.
+12. Before you close all the tabs or exit the studio, publish all changes you have made.
 <kbd> <img src="../images/module05/publish-all-changes.png"/> </kbd>

 ## :tada: Summary

-You have now completed this module.
-You have performed 2 data flows to practise 2 very common Slowly-Changing-Dimensions transformation in datawarehouse scenarios.
+Congratulations!
+You have make great progress and completed this module now!
+You have performed 2 data flows to practise 2 very common Slowly-Changing-Dimensions transformation in datawarehouse development scenarios.
 Depending on the business requirements, choose different approach you learned here.
+[Learn more](https://learn.microsoft.com/en-us/azure/architecture/data-guide/relational-data/data-warehousing)

 [Continue >](../modules/module06.md)